 What about Big "T": trauma - do you deal with that?

 I do work with clients affected by both categories of trauma.
 People who have suffered big "t" trauma are more likely to manifest symptoms of a "diagnosable" mental health condition (like Post Traumatic Stress Disorder or Major Depressive Disorder) and these symptoms make them eligible for free services at our local mental health clinic.
-So in my private practice I tend to focus on "small t" trauma along with vicarious trauma and compassion fatigue.
+So in my private practice I tend to focus on "small t" trauma.

 c o m p a n y